wsaihopfsg/vos-scripting-how-to/intro/Basic/MathFunc/MathFunc.rst

   .. image:: /intro/Basic/MathFunc/deg2rad.jpg

-* In the Script Function window we see
+* In the Script Function window we see a line of code that converts degree input into radians.

 .. code-block::
     :linenos:

     return(p1/180*3.141592654)

-* Line 1: Converts the degree input into radians

 .. _rad2deg: